Smithfield, Virginia: Culture and architecture

 The Isle of Wight County Museum holds P.D.
 Gwaltney Jr.'s "pet ham".
 It is thought to be the world's oldest ham, having been cured in 1902.

 Known as the ham capital of the world, Smithfield attracts many tourists.
-Smithfield's Historic District is a major attraction, with more than 70 contributing properties from the Colonial, Federal, and Victorian periods.
-Historic buildings that lure tourists include the Isle of Wight County Museum, Historic Fort Huger, the Schoolhouse Museum, the Old Courthouse of 1750, and St. Luke's Church, a National Historic Landmark located just outside downtown.
-Other sites of historic interest include the former colonial tavern, now the Smithfield Inn; the Wentworth-Grinnan House, and Windsor Castle Park.
+Smithfield's Historic District is a major attraction, with more than 70 contributing properties from the Colonial, Federal, and Victorian periods plus independent restaurants and shops.
+Historic buildings that lure tourists downtown include the Isle of Wight County Museum, The Smithfield Inn, the Schoolhouse Museum, the Old Courthouse of 1750, the Wentworth-Grinnan House, and The Mansion on Main which is now a bed & breakfast.

+Outside of the historic district are St. Luke's Church, a National Historic Landmark, Historic Fort Huger, and Fort Boykin.
+Windsor Castle Park is within walking distance of downtown and includes trails, kayak rentals, a dog park, and the historic manor house which is now an event space.

-Countryside attractions just outside Smithfield include Boykin's Tavern Museum, the 1800 Isle of Wight Courthouse, and Darden's Country Store & Smokehouse.
-The Jamestown/Scotland Ferry (located in Surry) allows tourists to visit Williamsburg, Virginia, as well, linking Smithfield to the historic triangle.
+Countryside attractions just outside Smithfield include Boykin's Tavern Museum, the 1800 Isle of Wight Courthouse, and Darden's Country Store, which still smokes ham for sale from their family-run farm.
+The free Jamestown/Scotland Ferry (located in Surry) allows tourists to visit Williamsburg, Virginia, as well, linking Smithfield to the historic triangle.
 Smithfield is a convenient day trip from Norfolk, Richmond, and Virginia Beach.

 The Fort Boykin Archaeological Site (44IW20), Four Square, P. D. Gwaltney Jr. House, Ivy Hill Cemetery, Col. Josiah Parker Family Cemetery, Poplar Hill, Robert Tynes House, and Wolftrap Farm are listed on the National Register of Historic Places.

-Smithfield offers an array of events throughout the year.
-Family events include the Christmas Parade, the Smithfield Farmers Market, and Smithfield Olden Days.
-Local businesses and restaurants also offer entertainment.
-Jalapeños and Smithfield Station offer live music, while the Smithfield Little Theater offers various selections of plays throughout the year.
+Smithfield offers an array of events throughout the year for locals and tourists alike.
+Annual events include Bacon & Bourbon Fest, BOB Fest and Wine & Beer Fest in Windsor Castle Park, Spring and Autumn Vintage Markets downtown, Mistletoe Market around the holidays, and Christmas/St. Patrick's Day Parades.
+During the summer, the Smithfield Farmers Market and Pickers Market (vintage/secondhand items) are on Saturdays.
+Smithfield Little Theater, a volunteer run community theatre, offers plays, musical and children's programs throughout the year.

-Windsor Castle Park, Nike Park, Cypress Creek Golf Course, and Smithfield Station Restaurant, Waterfront Inn & Marina are some recreational sites of Smithfield.
-Boating, fishing, hunting, and biking are enjoyed, and the city has a local skate park, trails, and campgrounds.
+Windsor Castle Park, Nike Park, Clontz Park, Cypress Creek Golf Course, and Smithfield Station Restaurant, Waterfront Inn & Marina are some recreational sites of Smithfield.
+Boating, fishing, hunting, and biking are enjoyed, and the city has a local skate park, trails, and two kayak launches.